Via-R/lab3_sem1_2017/README.md

 ![Screenshot of the resulting diagram window](screen.png)

-This labwork implements the process of building the Voronoi diagram using sweep line method on predefined points
+This labwork implements the process of building the Voronoi diagram using sweep line method on predefined points.
 ## How to test
 In order to test the labwork, you need MS Visual Studio C++ installed, then clone the repository using